Essential Dubai Bucket List Activities For First-Timers

 You’ll also get the chance to visit a Bedouin-style camp, where you’ll meet the people and learn about Bedouin lifestyle, history and culture.
 And don’t worry – you’ll have the chance to ride a camel, get a henna tattoo and much more.
 You’ll even be served a traditional Emirati dinner while you enjoy cool cultural performances and an unforgettable desert sunset.

-Escape the Crowds at the Dubai Fountain Show
+Witness the Dubai Fountain Show

 When it comes to must-do things in Dubai, seeing the Dubai Fountain Show is another big one.
 If you’ve seen the fountain show at the Bellagio in Las Vegas, it’s got nothing on Dubai’s fountain show.
 That’s because, like so many things in Dubai, the Dubai Fountain Show is the largest of its kind in the world.